Security · ArcaKey Private AI

 Download signed samplePublished pubkeyHow to verify

 Pre-launch note: the NRAS evidence layer is stub-sourced until GCP A3 Confidential VM capacity is active.
 The ArcaKey binding signature over the artifact is real and verifiable today.
 Transition to live NRAS is automatic on capacity cutover — the artifact shape does not change.
-See §6 of the TEE attestation reference.
+See Section 6 of the TEE attestation reference.

 Defensible-claims checklist